Located at the junction of North Bridge Road and Stamford Road, the distinctive Capitol Building has long been one of City Hall’s landmarks.

 Historic centre of attention

 With its striking façade and portico facing the road junction, the building became the backdrop to one of Singapore’s most recognisable street corners.
-Its giant billboards emblazoned with posters of the latest movies screening at Capitol Theatre attracted the attention of pedestrians and motorists alike and became as much of a beloved landmark itself.
+Its giant billboards—emblazoned with posters of the latest movies screening at Capitol Theatre—attracted the attention of pedestrians and motorists alike.

 Shopping and entertainment hub

-An underground walkway within the Capitol Piazza shopping complex also gives pedestrians easy access to the mall from City Hall Mass Rapid Transit (MRT) station.
+An underground walkway within Arcade @ The Capitol Kempinski also facilitates easy access to the mall from City Hall Mass Rapid Transit (MRT) station.